TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Lite v1.0.0/README.md

      > Remember not to include your actual bot token in your code or version control system.
 Always keep it separate and securely stored.

 4. **Running the Bot:** In the current release, the bot can be started through the command line.
 Navigate to the directory containing the `main.py` file.
-Make sure you do`"pip install -r requirements.txt"` *(this only has to be done once)* to install the needed packages to run the program.
+Make sure you do`"pip install -r requirements.txt"` *(this only has to be done once)* to install the needed packages to run the bot.
 After that, run the bot using the following command:

      ```
      python main.py